Micrommata virescens

 An adult male photographed from above.
 The red- and yellow-striped male colouration differs greatly from the cryptic green female.
 M. virescens is thus an example for sexual dichromatism, where strong differences in colouration are present between the sexes.

 An adult female photographed from above.
 The central paraxial stripe may serve as a disruptive visual element.

-Micrommata virescens, common name green huntsman spider, is a species of huntsman spiders belonging to the family Sparassidae.
+Micrommata virescens, common name green huntsman spider, or emerald spider is a species of huntsman spiders belonging to the family Sparassidae.

 Distribution

 This species has a Palearctic distribution.
 It occurs naturally in Northern and Central Europe, including Denmark and Britain.

 Description

 In the females of Micrommata virescens, the body length can reach 12–16 mm, while in the males it is about 7–10 mm.

 The cephalothorax and the long legs of the females are bright green, with a lighter green abdomen showing a darker green median stripe.
 The eight eyes are arranged in two rows and surrounded by white hairs.
 Males are dark green-olive and have a narrower abdomen, with red sides and a red to red-brown median stripe bordered yellow.
 Young spiders have a yellow-brown cephalothorax, with dark marginal and median stripes.
 Only after the last molting in the following spring the juveniles assume the typical coloration of the adults.

 The green coloration is due to the bilin micromatabilin and its conjugates in haemolymph, interstitial tissues and the yolk of oocytes.